How Port42 works

 Roadmap

 Port42 shipped its first commit on March 7, 2026.
-Six days later it's at v0.4.6 with 30+ releases.
+Now at v0.5.24 with 60+ releases across three weeks.

 M1